You are here

 Featured resources are below.
 Other relevant resources in right sidebar (desktop/tablet), or end of page (mobile).

-A 50-state survey (plus Washington, D.C.) of current state statutes pertaining to e-cigarette regulations in the following areas: definition of “tobacco product,” taxation, product packaging, youth access/other retail restrictions, licensure, and smoke-free air legislation.
+A survey of current state and territorial statutes pertaining to e-cigarette regulations in the following areas: definition of “tobacco product,” taxation, product packaging, youth access/other retail restrictions, licensure, and smoke-free air legislation.

 States and Tribes Stepping in to Protect Communities from the Dangers of E-cigarettes: Actions and Options (2020)